carloslfu/blocklify/README.md

 For testing see tests/playground folder.

-For make suppurt for other languages, make a AST parser like [acorn][acorn], and make a renderer for blockly, see proyect structure.
+For make suppurt for other languages, make a AST parser like [acorn][acorn], and make a renderer for blockly, see the proyect structure.
 [acorn]: http://marijnhaverbeke.nl/acorn/
 Pull your hacks :)